souryadip-official/stay-orbit/README.md

 - 🏠 **Home Management**
   - Hosts can add, edit, and delete homes with descriptions and images
-  - Images uploaded locally or to Cloudinary
+  - Images uploaded to Cloudinary
   - Edit/Delete only visible to the owner of the listing

 - ❤️ **Favorites System**